-Anybody who wants to improve needs to get feedback on how they are doing.
+Anybody who wants to improve, needs to get feedback on how they are doing.
 No matter how good you are, you cannot always see the whole picture from where you are standing.
-Golfers can’t see their own swing, tennis players can’t focus on the opponent’s tactics as well as their own, while football managers go into the stands to see the whole game.
+Golfers can’t see their own swing.
+Tennis players can’t focus on the opponent’s tactics as well as their own.
+Football managers go into the stands to see the whole game.
 As renowned author and speaker Ken Blanchard so eloquently put it, “Feedback is the breakfast of champions.”

 Our first step therefore has to be to look at the timings of when feedback data is requested, remembering that the client must see that there is a benefit to them.
 I believe that there are 5 key stages in our relationship with a customer when feedback should be requested: